 As day settles into the evening, plan to catch a show under the stars at Pioneer Playhouse.
 Founded in 1950 by Colonel Eben C. Henson and his wife Charlotte Henson and still run by the Henson family today, Pioneer Playhouse is the oldest outdoor theatre in Kentucky and a Danville institution.

 Colonel Henson acquired many of the theatre’s construction materials in unorthodox ways.
 He once bartered a fifth of whiskey for hand-hewn two-hundred-year-old rafter beams, and he hired inmates from the local county jail to help him lay the first foundations.
 Since Henson turned an empty field into a theatre complex, more than 3,000 aspiring actors have strode across the stage, including Lee Majors, John Travolta and Kentucky’s own Jim Varney.

 A variety of shows, from Broadway and Off-Broadway standards to works by local playwrights, start at 8:30 pm Tuesday through Saturday throughout the summer, in the outdoor amphitheater unless rain moves the show indoors.
 But don’t want until 8:30 to arrive!
-Come early and stroll through Pioneer Playhouse’s quaint replica of early Danville, recently featured on the show “American Pickers.”
+Come early and stroll through Pioneer Playhouse’s quaint replica of early Danville, featured on the show “American Pickers.”